WHAT IS A GEMSTONE APPRAISAL?

 Gemstone Certificates and Laboratory Reports

 A gemstone laboratory is the best place to receive a detailed and objective gemstone report with information on quality, origin and treatments.
-They use high-tech equipment to identify and describe a gemstone in detail.
-The following institutes around the world are the most well-respected for gemstone laboratory reports:
+They use high-tech equipment to identify and describe a gem in detail.
+The following are the most well-respected institutes for gemstone laboratory reports

 Gemstone Value Factors: The 4Cs of Gemstones

 Gemstone Carat Weight

 This most basic and familiar aspect of gemstone valuation is carat weight.
 One carat is equivalent to 0.2 grams.
 What might surprise you is that because different gem varieties have different densities, one-carat gems of different varieties are different sizes.